gmautner/cloudstack-tf-ansible-swarm/README.md

 ...
 ```

+> Reference: See [Locaweb Cloud plans](https://www.locaweb.com.br/locaweb-cloud/) for vCPU and RAM for each plan.
+>
+> Note: `data_size_gb` configures only an additional attached volume for data; it is not the root disk.

 #### Set Infrastructure Credentials (Local)

 For local deployments, provide your infrastructure credentials as environment variables.
 Application secrets should be placed in the `secrets.yaml` file as described above.